BonzaiThePenguin/WikiSort/README.md

 <b>Features:</b><br/>
 &nbsp;&nbsp;• Does not use recursion or dynamic allocations, so it optimizes/inlines well.<br/>
 &nbsp;&nbsp;• Runs faster if the data is already partially sorted.<br/>
+&nbsp;&nbsp;• Is a stable sort, which means equal items retain their order in relation to each other.<br/>
 &nbsp;&nbsp;• Despite being an in-place merge, it's highly competitive in speed!<br/>
 &nbsp;&nbsp;• <b>Public domain, usable and editable by anyone</b>.
 Do whatever you want with it.<br/><br/>